IshaqIdris/agol-helper/README.md

 # AGOL Tools

 A set of python tools to assist working with AGOL feature services and AGOL.
 A series of scripts are provided to demonstrate how to use this library.
-If you are constructed your own process, you can start with these or use the _ExampleBaseSctructure.py script.
-This provides the framework used by all the examples.
+For focused examples, sample data, and other implementations, visit the [solution-data-automation](http://github.com/MikeMillerGIS/solutions-data-automation/)

 ## Features